 In the three final essays, we show that the positive effects of direct democracy which have been described earlier do not appear automatically, but are conditioned by numerous factors.
 One crucial factor - the design of direct democracy - is dealt with in essay ten.
 In order to function properly and fulfil its potential, including living up to public expectations, direct democracy has to be well-designed and carefully implemented.
 Any attempt to make direct democracy toothless and ineffective, or a failure to make it as user-friendly as possible, is merely a continuation of the age-old battle against civil rights.
-The Swiss procedures - at all political levels - do especially well in international comparisons precisely because of their user- and citizen-friendliness.
-However, when a comparison is made of all those Swiss cantons with welldeveloped procedures of citizen involvement in decision-making, it is apparent that the frequency of use of those procedures depends on a host of other factors.
+The Swiss procedures - at all political levels - do especially well in international comparisons precisely because of their user- and citizenfriendliness.
+However, when a comparison is made of all those Swiss cantons with well-developed procedures of citizen involvement in decision-making, it is apparent that the frequency of use of those procedures depends on a host of other factors.
 While good design is a sine qua non of a properly functioning direct democracy, by itself it is not enough.
-Our eleventh essay shows that if the fundamental conditions for democracy - the rule of law; respect for the constitution, basic human rights and international law; the renunciation of the use of force; a democratic press and media; transparency of decision-making;

-openness to self-criticism; the commitment of all those involved to observe the principles of democracy - are not met, if the public and the political parties are not prepared to hold to the principle of democracy, then direct-democratic procedures will not be able to function, no matter how well-designed they are.
+Our eleventh essay shows that if the fundamental conditions for democracy - the rule of law; respect for the constitution, basic human rights and international law; the renunciation of the use of force; a democratic press and media; transparency of decision-making; openness to self-criticism; the commitment of all those involved to observe the principles of democracy - are not met, if the public and the political parties are not prepared to hold to the principle of democracy, then direct-democratic procedures will not be able to function, no matter how well-designed they are.

 The final essay looks beyond the borders of Switzerland to Europe and the World, where the next few years present the prospect of the most extensive use of direct-democratic tools to date - in the context of European integration and the global trend towards more participatory decision-making processes.
-In addition to the proposed pan-European referendum on the new Reform Treaty in 2009, the legal implementation of the very first transnational citizens' right - the European Citizens' Initiative - will politically mainstream a series of issues developed in this Guidebook.
-The European Citizens' Initiative will offer at least one million European citizens the right to propose a new law - thus giving to 0.2% of the EU electorate the same right which the directly-elected European Parliament has enjoyed since 1979.
+In Europe, the new European Citizens' Initiative will politically mainstream a series of issues developed in this Guidebook.
+It will offer at least one million European citizens the right to propose a new law - thus giving to 0.2% of the EU electorate the same right which the directly-elected European Parliament has enjoyed since 1979.
+At the global level, the UN has launched a programme for the democratisation of democracy, looking especially into the options and limits of Modern Direct Democracy as outlined in this Guidebook.